andrewcb/swiftemplate/README.md

 ```
 (The functions internally use the variable `_ℜ` to accumulate the contents of the result; do not use this variable in your templates.)

+### Runtime dependencies

+If your template uses HTML quoting, you will need to add the `String+HTMLQuote.swift` source file (in the `Runtime` directory of the Swiftemplate distribution) to your code.
+(If you are using the templates in a [Malimbe](https://github.com/andrewcb/malimbe/) application, you can skip this step, as Malimbe includes the string extension.)

 ### Attribution

-swiftemplate was written by Andrew Bulhak, and is licenced under the Apache Licence.
+Swiftemplate was written by Andrew Bulhak, and is licenced under the Apache Licence.